All Episodes

 And I'm not talking about how many of you remember what it cost you the last time you go.

-The fact of the matter is, most people when they go to the grocery store, it doesn't matter what it costs, because they have to have it.
+The fact of the matter is, most people, when they go to the grocery store, it doesn't matter what it costs because they have to have it.

 You buy it.

-It whatever it costs, like gasoline, you buy it.
+Whatever it costs, like gasoline, you buy it.

 And that means he can't represent America's president.

-Uh but my question is, how many of you really know what the price of a gallon of milk is in a loaf of bread?
+But my question is, how many of you really know what the price of a gallon of milk is in a loaf of bread?

 Not what it is in the grocery store.

-You know the federal government makes more profit on gasoline than the oil companies do because they don't have any costs.
+You know, the federal government makes more profit on gasoline than the oil companies do because they don't have any costs.

-They don't have any RD, they don't have any drilling, they don't have any distributed uh distribution costs.
+They don't have any distribution costs.

 I mean, they're just thieves.

-Federal government, every time the gallon of gas goes up and you people start getting crazy and making all kinds of catcall noises out there, stop about the oil company profits, stop and think it's state and local governments are every penny is profit.
+Every time the gallon of gas goes up and you people start getting crazy and making all kinds of cat call noises out there, stop about the oil company profits.

 And the more the price goes up, the more they benefit.

-Well, was is that true in milk?
+Well, is that true in milk?

 I wonder.

-Does the government profit more from the sale of a loaf of bread or a gallon of milk than the actual manufacturers, producers and distributors of those products?
+Does the government profit more from the sale of a loaf of bread or a gallon of milk than the actual manufacturers, producers, and distributors of those products?

-Point is how many of you really know what the cost of these things is?
+Point is, how many of you really know what the cost of these things is?

 Rush, you're skirting the issue trying to save Rudy.